sudhucodes/formsync/README.md

 FormSync was built to remove the friction of backend setup when handling forms.
 Whether you’re building a static site, a Next.js app, or a quick prototype — FormSync keeps your workflow lightweight and efficient.

+> “If FormSync helps you, consider sponsoring to support development.”

 ## Policies

 - [Privacy Policy](https://www.formsync.app/policies/privacy-policy)